 7. Carry Photos Of Your Pet In Case Of Separation

-This one should be easy, as surely you’ve got thousands in your phone’s camera roll!
+This one should be easy, as surely you’ve got thousands in your phone’s camera roll already!
 But the point is to have something to show people if you and your nugget get separated.

 8. A Pet First Aid Kit Should Be On Every Road Trip With Dogs